Last modified: 19.4.2025

 Today, the app supports:

 So yeah — this is more than a tech experiment.
-It's become a real streaming and recording platform that I control, and use, and built from the ground up.
-This is my 41st project, and honestly... it might be the one I’m most proud of.
+It's a real streaming and recording platform that I built, control, and use every day.
+Out of the 41 projects on this page, honestly... this might be the one I’m most proud of.

 Follow the source code or clone the chaos here: